migratorydata/addon-audit-log4j/README.md

 ### Modifying the add-on

 You can modify the source code of this add-on to fit your needs.
-The add-on is build the MigratoryData's <a target="_blank" href="https://mvnrepository.com/artifact/com.migratorydata/server-extensions-api">Server Extensions API</a>.
+The add-on is build with MigratoryData's <a target="_blank" href="https://mvnrepository.com/artifact/com.migratorydata/server-extensions-api">Server Extensions API</a>.

 #### Getting the code and building

-Download this project by cloning it with the following command or by using any other download method:
+You can use the following commands to get and build the add-on:

 ```bash
 $ git clone https://github.com/migratorydata/addon-audit-log4j.git